mago3421/alpc2/README.md

 # string2words Install and Usage Guide
 ### To install, use a virtual environment
-`sudo apt-get install virtualenv -u`
+`sudo apt-get install virtualenv -y`
+### Create the virtual environment using Python 3
 `virtualenv venv --python=$(which python3)`
 ### Activate the virtual environment
 `source venv/bin/activate`